February 3, 2021 —

-While residents enjoy swim classes, the theater club, college classes and more right at home, they also like to experience the excitement of the diverse, historic neighborhoods that surround the community.
+While residents enjoy swim classes, the theater club, college classes and more right at home, they also like to experience the excitement of the diverse, historic neighborhoods that surround our retirement community by beautiful Lake Michigan in Chicago.

 Residents often step out into the neighborhood to enjoy the many restaurants, special events, and cultural activities nearby.
 Many of these activities and venues are within walking distance of The Admiral, but you can always hop on a bus if walking isn’t your thing.